rkapl123/RAddin/docs/README.md

 In the 3rd column are the definition paths of the files referred to in arg, res and diag
 - Absolute Paths in dir or the definition path column are defined by starting with \\ or X:\ (X being a mapped drive letter)
+- not existing paths for arg, res, scriptrng/scriptcell and diag are created automatically, so dynamical paths can be given here.

 The definitions are loaded into the Rdefinition dropdown either on opening/activating a Workbook with above named areas or by pressing the small dialogBoxLauncher "refresh Rdefinitions" on the R Addin Ribbon Tab.